ENTER THE U.S. POLITICS ONLINE DISCUSSION FORUM

 I am a king, and privileged to speak.

-CLIFFORD My liege, the wound that bred this meeting here
+CLIFFORD My liege, the wound that bred this meeting here Cannot be cured by words; therefore be still.

 There is no wrong, but every thing is right.